johnsonAyo/etherDapp/README.md

 # election decentralised application
-This decentralized application is used to track votes on the Ethereum Network A smart contract is deployed so different addresses can interact with it thereby casting their votes and all votes/transaction record is stored in the blockchain system
+This decentralized application is used to track votes on the Ethereum Network A smart contract is deployed so different addresses can interact with it thereby casting their votes and all votes/transaction record is stored on the blockchain network